-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with it.
+Radicalisation refers to process by which a person comes to support terrorism and extremist ideologies associated with it.

-Safeguarding is the process of protecting children and adults at risk from being drawn into terrorist activity.
+Safeguarding is the process of protecting children, young people and vulnerable persons from being drawn into terrorist activity.

-The Foundation recognises its responsibilities to the "Prevent duty of care", supporting the strategy in all activities involving children and adults at risk.
+Sutton United Football Club recognises its responsibilities to the "Prevent duty of care", supporting the strategy in all activities involving children, young people and vulnerable people with any aspect of the football club.

-The Club Safeguarding Officer will be responsible for working with partnership agencies involved in the Channel programme, including the police, in undertaking the initial assessment around concerns raised as to whether a referral is appropriate.
+The Designated Club Safeguarding/Welfare Officer will be responsible for working with partnership agencies involved in the Channel programme including the police in undertaking the initial assessment around concerns raised as to whether a referral is appropriate.